QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Step 5: Select Your Instance

 Select the EC2 instance type.
 Note that the rate at which your charged is dependent on which instance you select.
 Those with larger RAM/power usually charge more.
 For simple usage, we recommend an `m2.xlarge` instance as a basic choice.
-If you are looking for GPU suport consider the `g4dn.xlarge` instance as a starting point.
+If you are looking for GPU support consider the `g4dn.xlarge` instance as a starting point.

 More information on available instances and the ability to compare between them you can visit [instances.vantage.sh](https://instances.vantage.sh/).